IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Modeler's Toolkit/solder.md

 A nice-to-have feature is a system that powers down the tip while the handpiece is in the holder.
 Soldering tips degrade with time and use, and they degrade much, much faster when they're at operating temperature.
 By allowing the tip to drop to an idling temperature (often around 150-200C) while it's in the stand, this helps prolong the life of your soldering tips.

 Modern soldering handpiece tech basically comes in two categories:

 * Passive replacable tip that fits over a separate, fixed heating element in the handpiece
 * Cartridge that fits into the handpiece that contains the heating element and temp sensor

 Older designs like the Hakko 936/937/FX888 and Weller WE1010 series use this passive tip design.
 They have a ceramic heat element that stays in the handpiece, and then slip a replacable metal tip over it.
-This works fine, because there's a gap between the heating element and the tip itself, they're often slow to heat up and struggle to hold a constant working temperature when soldering larger workpieces.
+This works fine, but because there's a gap between the heating element and the tip itself, they're often slow to heat up and struggle to hold a constant working temperature when soldering larger workpieces.
 They have the advantage of being inexpensive, however, are often "good enough" if you're not working on high end equipment all day, every day.

 Cartridge-based tips are what nearly all production soldering systems use these days.
 With these, the tip that does the soldering has an integrated heating element and plugs into the handpiece.
 Because the heating element is directly and tightly coupled to the tip, they heat very quickly (often in a few seconds) and hold temperature extremely well because they can quickly transfer a lot of heat directly to the tip.